 Additionally, if you can find where the current is concentrating the food sources, you’re sure to find big offshore species nearby.
 Bear in mind that this may not always be in an obvious place such as against a reef, since some currents will create eddies or whirlpools out in open water where smaller animals and plants will get caught.

 Sometimes, especially in deep water, the flow of a running tide will make it impossible to use your lures and baits effectively.
-This means that in some special areas, slack water is actually better for deep sea fishing!
+This means that in some special areas, slack water is actually better for offshore fishing!

-Book a Deep Sea Fishing Trip in Venice, LA Today!
+Book an Offshore Fishing Trip in Venice, LA Today!

 Ready to put your knowledge to the test?
-Book a deep sea fishing trip with LA Bluewater Charter Company today!
+Book an offshore fishing trip with LA Bluewater Charter Company today!
 Our fishing charters operate out of Venice, LA, and we offer fishing adventures for anglers of all ages and skill ranges.
 From our single-day inshore trips to multi-day off-shore excursions, you’re sure to find the right guided fishing trip for you.